Survive Divorce Emotionally as a Christian

 God hates divorce, BUT He hates other things too.
 Like sexual immorality, abusive behaviors, and endangering another person.

-Let’s look at some Bible Verses on Divorce.
+Let’s look at some Bible Verses on Divorce and fleeing from evil.

 Bible Verses on Divorce

-These are bible verses on divorce and how to handle cheating and/or abusive spouses.
+These are bible verses on divorce and how to handle cheating and/or abusive spouses/people.

 - Mark 10:2-12